-Mood Changes during Adolescence: The Causes and How to Deal with Them
+Causes of Teen Mood Swings and How to Deal with Them

 First of all, adolescence is a life phase during which the processes of physical, mental, and sexual maturation begin.
 Indeed, these changes give them a new view of their family and social environments, which can cause mood swings during this time.

-It is in this phase that bodily self awareness occurs, along with attraction and even sexual arousal.
+According to a study carried out by a team at the Hospital de Móstoles (Madrid), it’s in this phase that bodily self-awareness occurs, along with attraction and even sexual arousal.
 For that reason, physical appearance and self-image become very important issues to your children.

 Changes in behavior

-Parents form a very special bond as a loving figure with a genuine interest in their child.
-It is through your example that they learn to love and care for other people.
+Parents form a very special bond as loving figures with a genuine interest in their child.
+It’s through your example that they learn to love and care for other people.